Subjects: Science, Biology, Environment

 - Their quills are really modified hairs covered by keratin.
 Keratin is what makes our fingernails hard.

 - The quills are hollow, which makes it easy for a porcupine to float.
-They are pointy, but have a hook on the end, which gets imbedded into their enemies’ skin and hurts the same way a fish hook would hurt us.
+They are pointy, but have a hook on the end, which gets embedded into their enemies’ skin and hurts the same way a fish hook would hurt us.

 - Porcupines cannot shoot their quills.
 The quills generally lay flat until the porcupine is alarmed.
 These quills then spring erect, similar to us getting goosebumps when we’re scared.
 The erect quills make the porcupine look bigger and scarier.
 If that doesn’t scare the enemy off, some porcupines quiver and shake the hollow hills near their rump as a way to warn the enemy to back of.
 If that doesn’t work, the porcupine emits a fowl odor, chatters his teeth and stomps his back feet.